kneitinger/dotfiles/README.md

 * `batt-notify`: Calculates the remaining battery power percentage left on a two-battery system
+* `ipcheck`: Sends an email to specified address upon change in external IP address.

 ### Settings
 Modify the configuration of the system.